rasoolsaleemu/COVID-19-From-epidemic-to-pandemic/README.md

                                                         Installation
                                                       --------------
                                               1. Download this whole repository
-                                              2. Open the "notebook.ipynb" on a Jupyter notebook
+                                              2. Open the "notebook.ipynb" on a Jupyter Notebook/RStudio
                                               3. Enjoy the dataLab!